-Over the summer a few years ago, we were exploring the Ponderosa pine forests of northern Arizona.
+Over the summer a few years ago, we explored the Ponderosa pine forests of northern Arizona.
 One of the spots we visited was Law’s Spring.
 It was an old campsite along the historic Beale Wagon Road.

 The route was heavily used for many years until the coming of the transcontinental railroad in 1883.
 On the California side, the route would later be called the Government Road (and now called the Mojave Road).
 These days, parts of old US Route 66, Interstate 40, and the Santa Fe Railroad (BNSF) follow along traces of the old wagon road that Beale pioneered.